Retirement Planning + Retirement Goals + Retirement Home + RRSP = RIF until you RIP.

 My parents made retirement sound like a place similar to Hawaii or Heaven.
 That’s not the definition of retirement according to my research.

-My mom and step-dad eventually separated and sold the gas station, but I continued to work there until a week after high school graduation.
-Then I moved to Vancouver BC.
+My mom and step-dad eventually separated and sold the gas station, but I continued to work there until a week after high school graduation when I moved to Vancouver, British Columbia.

 The more money we make during our lifetime,

-the more we can give to those who are suffering.
+the more we can give to those who need it more than we do.

 - I needed to learn how to save and invest my money.

-- My full potential couldn’t be realized in my “hair engineering” career.
+- My full potential couldn’t be realized if I remained a hairdresser.